Frequently Asked Questions About Printing

 - Will you match a sample I print out on my own printer, or a previously printed sample?

-At United Multicolour Printers, part of the way we offer fast turnaround and low pricing is by printing to a “pleasing colour” standard, using standard ink densities.
+At United Multicolour Printers Private Limited, part of the way we offer fast turnaround and low pricing is by printing to a “pleasing colour” standard, using standard ink densities.
 Therefore, there is no guarantee that your finished piece will approximate your printed sample.
 This is due in part to the widely varying results from different output devices including inkjet and laser printers, continuous tone proofing devices, high-resolution film-based proofs, and different than true offset lithography.
 Even from one commercial printing firm to another, there can be significant differences in results.
 In particular, inkjet and laser prints are known to look substantially different than true offset lithography.

 If you require precise colour match, please contact us to arrange for a digitalcolour proof.